If your vet has diagnosed your dog with Cushing’s disease (or suspects it) … this post is essential reading!

-But any disorder causing endogenous stress can cause high alkaline phosphatase in dogs …
+But any disorder causing endogenous stress can cause high alkaline phosphatase in dogs.

 Testing For Cushing’s Disease In Dogs

-As I said before, the stress the dog is undergoing will have a definite influence on the test results.
+As I said before, the stress your dog goes through can influence the test results.
 Being locked in a cage and having blood drawn is definitely enough stress to create a false positive.

 There’s an excellent test you can do on your dog’s urine called a Cortisol-Creatinine Ratio Test.
 This test is very useful for ruling out Cushing’s disease.
 And it has a 90% accuracy rate.